Happy Christmas to You from Me

-"Happy Christmas to you from me" is a song co-written by Lynsey de Paul and Barry Blue.
+"Happy Christmas to You from Me" is a song co-written by Lynsey de Paul and Barry Blue.
 They released their recording of the song (backed with another co-written song "Stick to You") on 28 November 1975 on Jet Records.
 De Paul and Blue also produced the A and B sides.
-Angie Porter was one of the children singing on "Happy Christmas To You From Me" at age 8.
+Angie Porter was one of the children singing on "Happy Christmas to You from Me" at the age of eight.
 She went on to become a singer and songwriter and cites her involvement in the recording as a career defining moment.

 The released was announced in Billboard, Music Week, Record World, and Record Mirror the song received favourable reviews in the mainstream press and international music press with Su Byrom of Record Mirror writing "The words are as corny as those inside most Christmas cards and, it being the festive season, just as acceptable.
 The melody is bright and pretty and Lynsey and Barry's voices blend beautifully, with Lynsey giving out some nice, tingly high notes".
-Some years later the Happy Christmas to You from Me was still listed by the BBC Radio 1 in their "Sleighlist".
+Some years later "Happy Christmas to You from Me" was still listed by the BBC Radio 1 in their "Sleighlist".

 The song was also released on the compilation album It Takes Two, released in September 1983 The album received positive reviews with Music Week writing "Love duets which have all had big success".
-It finally appeared on CD as a track on The Singles Collection by Barry Blue in 2002 as well as on the double CD Dancin' (On A Saturday Night)...
+"It Takes Two" was reissued in 1986.
+The recording finally appeared on CD as a track on The Singles Collection by Barry Blue in 2002 as well as on the double CD Dancin' (On A Saturday Night)...
 Best Of.